otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 <br>

-- **Paste the Load Balancer's DNS name into your browser and refresh the page a few times to see the traffic is distributed between the two versions of the app**:
+- **Paste the Load Balancer's DNS name into your browser's addres field and refresh the page a few times to see the traffic is distributed between the two versions of the app**:

 <br>